Bishop Callahan issues statement in response to Supreme Court ruling

 In response to the Supreme Court of the United States issuing its ruling in Dobbs v.
-Jackson Women’s Health Organization, Bishop William Patrick Callahan issued the following statement (provided by the Diocese of La Crosse:
+Jackson Women’s Health Organization, Bishop William Patrick Callahan issued the following statement, which was provided by the Diocese of La Crosse.

 "We intend our Catholic parishes to be places of welcome for women facing challenging pregnancies or who find it difficult to care for their children after birth, so that any mother needing assistance will receive life-affirming support and be connected to appropriate programs and resources where she can get help.
 These include numerous Pregnancy Resource Centers within the boundaries of our diocese and across the state, as well as the Pregnancy Support Services and Adoption Services of our own Catholic Charities.
 We will do everything in our power to raise awareness of, and to strengthen, that network of compassionate care.